 - United Kingdom (except Northern Ireland) and its dependent territories

 Different qualifying countries are selected each year, based on which nations -- and which areas of the world -- sent the fewest numbers of immigrants to the U.S. during the previous five years, in proportion to the size of their populations.
+This year, Nigeria was added to the list of non-qualifying countries.

 Lottery applicants should make sure that they can actually claim what the law describes as "nativity" in an eligible country.
 Living in a country is not enough.
 Nativity is usually based on having been born in the country.